All parking charges suspended at Dundee City Council car parks

 “The suspension will be reviewed after three weeks and a decision taken in light of the circumstances at the time.”

-The local authority will continue to enforce parking restrictions to ensure that no vehicles are parked dangerously or causing an obstruction for other road users of pedestrians.
+The council will continue to enforce parking restrictions to ensure that no vehicles are parked dangerously or causing an obstruction for other road users of pedestrians.

 They will also respond to complaints from the public about unsafe parking.